billlyzhaoyh/humanlayer-clone/commands/setup-linear.md

 └─────────────────┘
 Ready for Plan
       ↓ (automated)
-Plan In Progress
+Plan in Progress
       ↓ (automated)
-Plan In Review
+Plan in Review
       ↓ (manual approval)

 ┌──────────────────────┐